 The same as all Applied Biosciences track:

-Students who wish to apply to the PSM degree in Applied Biosciences must have the minimum qualifications:
+Students who wish to apply to the Applied Biosciences program must have the minimum qualifications:

 A Bachelors (or equivalent) degree with a major in an area of biosciences from an accredited institution.